pigmonkey/spark/README.md

 connectivity using NetworkMananger. `mailsync` may be called directly by the user, ie by configuring a hotkey in Mutt.

 A [systemd timer][15] is also included to periodically call `mailsync`.
-By default, the timer starts 5 minutes after boot (to allow time for network connectivity to be established, configurable through the `mail.sync_boot_delay` variable) and syncs every 15 minutes (configurable through the `mail.sync_time` variable).
+The timer includes a 2 minute boot delay (to allow time for network connectivity to be established, configurable through the `mail.sync_boot_delay` variable) and syncs every 10 minutes (configurable through the `mail.sync_time` variable).

+The timer is not started or enabled by default.
+Instead, a NetworkManager dispatcher is installed, which activates the timer whenever a connection is established to a trusted network.
+The timer is stopped when the network goes down.
+This helps to avoid having network tasks that may leak personally identifiable information running in the background when connected to untrusted networks.

+To have the timer activated at boot, change the `mail.sync_on` variable from `trusted` to `all`.

-If the `mail.sync_time` variable is not defined, neither the synchronization service nor timer will be installed.
+If the `mail.sync_on` variable is set to anything other than `trusted` or `all`, the timer will never be activated.

 ## Known Issues